 Resort to a travel agency

 If you are too busy to stare at the computer screen for air ticket prices that vary each hour, you could resort to a travel agency.
-What you only need to do is telling your travel plan & budget and asking them to make the booking when discounts are available.
-The tickets would be cheaper than that you get by yourself.
+What you only need to do is tell your travel plan & budget and ask them to make the booking when discounts are available.
+The tickets would be cheaper than what you get by yourself.